 Hospitals serving larger proportions of Medicaid and uninsured patients than other hospitals were found to have significantly higher “failure-to-rescue” rates for surgical patients experiencing postoperative complications.
 This disparity in mortality could not be explained by hospitals’ differing access to sophisticated clinical technology or other resources.

 The “failure-to-rescue” indicator is increasingly being used to assess the quality of hospital care.
 For their Commonwealth Fund–supported study, researchers explored the relationship between failure-to-rescue rates and hospitals’ safety-net burden, which they define as the proportion of patients who are insured by Medicaid or uninsured.
-The study also examined whether the availability of certain clinical resources, like registered nurses and dvanced technology, affected the relationship between hospitals’ safety-net burden and their failure-to-rescue rates.
+The study also examined whether the availability of certain clinical resources, like registered nurses and advanced technology, affected the relationship between hospitals’ safety-net burden and their failure-to-rescue rates.

 - Hospitals with a high safety-net burden had significantly higher odds of failing to rescue patients with postoperative complications, compared with low-burden hospitals.
 This held true even after adjusting for the availability of clinical resources and patient demographics.